RascalSoftware/RAT/CONTRIBUTING.md

 - MATLAB Coder
 - MATLAB Compiler
 - Parallel Computing Toolbox
+- Statistics and Machine Learning Toolbox (for DREAM Minimizer)

 After intalling the IDE, proceed by creating a fork of the RAT repo, then clone the fork